rakugoteam/emojis-docs/docs/index.md

 ![addon-in-action]

-Addon for easy using Emojis in Godot UI.
+Addon for easy using Emojis in Godot UI

 - is compatible with emojis Unicode 15.1
 - uses [Google Noto Emojis Color font][noto-emoji]
 - uses [json data generated using python][emoji-json]

 ## How to use

+- [Emoji Finder Tutorial]
+- [Using Emojis in RichTextLabel]
+- [Export Settings]

 ## Nodes